top of page

 Narratively, this can scale however you want: inches a snail moves, miles a bird flies, or anything else.

-Your GM might separate 'Zones' of movement with dashed and solid lines.
+Your GM might separate 'Zones' on a map with dashed lines to represent "Soft Boundaries" and solid lines to represent "Hard Boundaries.'

 Roleplaying in Combat